Treatment for depression

 For instance, most men will suffer symptoms of loss of interest in activities, crankiness and restlessness, physical pain, and sleep problems.
 Women are more likely to overeat, feel a sense of worthlessness, and tend to sleep too much.

 The symptoms of depression can vary based on how old you are.
-Teenagers, for instance, or more likely to be irritable and angry, suffer a loss of concentration, and might have physical symptoms of pain for no reason.
+Teenagers, for instance, are more likely to be irritable and angry, suffer a loss of concentration, and might have physical symptoms of pain for no reason.
 However, older adults generally suffer feelings of worthlessness, sadness, and physical pain.
 Unfortunately, in teenagers and older adults, the signs and symptoms usually get brushed off as mere signs of how old they are, not as signs and symptoms of depression.

 Symptoms of depression include:

-- Loss of positive associations and sense of achievement (lack of interest in normally pleasurable activities)
+• Loss of positive associations and sense of achievement (lack of interest in normally pleasurable activities)

-- Negative thoughts (often worrying about the future)
+• Negative thoughts (often worrying about the future)

-- Irritability, agitation, and exhaustion
+• Irritability, agitation, and exhaustion

-- Changes in sleeping patterns (too much or too little)
+• Changes in sleeping patterns (too much or too little)

-- Hopelessness (feeling trapped or suicidal)
+• Hopelessness (feeling trapped or suicidal)

 Symptoms of depression in men